 A few weeks ago, my two eldest daughters and families came over.
-One apologized for being late, to which her hubbie added, “she can’t leave the house unless it is perfect, every dish put away, laundry put away, everything perfect!
+One apologized for being late, to which her hubby added, “She can’t leave the house unless it is perfect, every dish put away, laundry put away, everything perfect!
 I don’t understand it!”
 To which other daughter and son-in-law replied in unison, “Me too,” “Her too”.
-“We got it from Mom!” both girl shared and laughed.
+“We got it from Mom!” both girls shared and laughed.
 Yep, sometimes, I pass down my imperfections.
 Not on purpose.
 It just happens.
 It’s the way families work.

 Remember your fear of the outdoors?
 Now, look at you, the photographer with an eye for detail that most don’t see.
 You spend hours in the woods.
 Alone.
 I am not holding your hand anymore.
 You are doing it.
 You are amazing.
 I stand in awe of you.

-Remember how you struggled learning a new language?
+Remember how you struggled to learn a new language?
 Kids made fun of you because they couldn’t understand you?
 You had to start the phonics book at the beginning with your younger siblings.
 You triumphed.
 Speaking is the main part of your job.
 You didn’t give up.